ibm-cloud-docs/loadbalancer-service/naas-overview.md

 {{site.data.keyword.cloud}} network services, including load balancers and security groups, make it easy to build cloud-native applications with greater security, performance, and resiliency.
 In this demo, learn how you can use these services to create a simple three-tiered web app in a matter of clicks.
 {: shortdesc}

-See how to [set up a web app with Load Balancer and Security Groups](https://www.youtube.com/watch?v=LRvNCXvtkX0){: external}
+See how to [set up a web app with a load balancer and security groups](https://www.youtube.com/watch?v=LRvNCXvtkX0){: external}